 So if you are being booked at the jailhouse, and the booking officer asks you a routine question about any gang affiliation, your response can be used as evidence.
 If for instance you say that you are in fact associated with a certain gang that is suspected of criminal activity in a separate matter, the booking officer could be called as a witness to testify as to your affirmative response at a trial.
 This can happen even though you were not read any Miranda warnings before the question was asked by the booking officer.

 This exception to the standard Miranda rule is not very well known by people, but is nevertheless employed by prosecutors all across the country.
 But this is why it is so incredibly important and necessary to consult an attorney about your rights if such a thing happens to you.
 The experienced St. Louis criminal defense lawyers at The Law Office of Jennifer Alter-Rieken have been assisting people with their legal-related issues for years.
 Our main goals are to make sure you understand exactly what your rights are, how they are applied, how they are abused, what your range of options are, and how things will likely play out.

-We have two locations: in the Central West End, at 1 North Taylor, St. Louis, MO 63108; and in the Twin Cities of Festus / Crystal City, at 1000 Truman Blvd (Highway 61/67) 63019.
+We have one location by appointment only: 4625 Lindell Blvd St. Louis, MO 63108.
 The initial consultation to discuss your St. Louis Criminal Defense is free of charge.
 So call today to learn more.